ayshahakeem2/SmartSort-Waste-Sorting-System/README.md

 ---

+## Overview

+Relying on human compliance for waste segregation frequently leads to cross-contamination, as a single liquid item can ruin an entire bin of recyclable paper and cardboard.
+SmartSort provides an affordable, standalone embedded solution that eliminates human error by automating segregation right at the point of disposal.

+Instead of requiring manual sorting, the system processes real-time sensor streams to classify waste into two actionable sorting streams:
+* **Wet Waste Stream:** Directs organic materials, food waste, and liquids to a sealed compartment to prevent leakage.
+* **Dry Waste Stream:** Isolates clean paper, cardboard, plastics, and metals to preserve their structural integrity for downstream recycling.

+---

 ## Repository Code Structure

 * **`SmartSort_Code.ino`**: The primary C++ firmware loaded onto the Arduino board that handles ultrasonic object detection, analog moisture sampling, dual-bin servo motor execution, and real-time counter updates.